Because none of us actually do

 “A lot of what we call self-knowledge is actually self-interpretation.
 So I see myself make a choice, and then when I’m asked why, I just try to make as much sense of it as possible when I make an explanation.
 But we do this so quickly and with such ease that we think we actually know the answer.”

 The other point?
 Quit bundling “happiness” and “the thing.”
 If you want happiness, you could have it literally right now.
-If you want “the thing” — whatever “the thing” is — quit making it into “EVERYTHING.”
-People who have the thing didn’t get it by putting it on a pedestal.

 Let the thing be the thing; let your happiness be your happiness.
 Done.